azinchen/nordvpn-ipsec/README.md

 ### Filter NordVPN servers

-This container selects least loaded server from NordVPN pool.
-Server list can be filtered by setting `COUNTRY`, `CATEGORY` and/or `PROTOCOL` environment variables.
-If filtered list is empty, recommended server is selected.
+This container selects recommended.
+The list of recommended servers can be filtered by setting `COUNTRY`, `GROUP` and/or `TECHNOLOGY` environment variables.

 ### Reconnect by cron